PRIORITY ISSUES

 Respect for the People Who Keep District 83 Running

 District 83 is economically diverse, with people working across healthcare, professional services, small business, education, and public service.
-A strong economy isn’t just about growth: it’s about stability, fairness, and predictability for the people who make up our community.
+A strong economy isn’t just about exponential growth: it’s about fairness and stability for the people who make up our community.
 When workers have a real voice, through unions, professional associations, or workplace collaboration, jobs are safer, turnover is lower, and performance improves.
 Supporting fair standards and modern benefits helps employers compete and helps residents build stable lives.
 A healthy economy is one where success is shared.

 Healthcare People Can Count On At Every Age